kyma-project/cloud-manager/docs/user/tutorials/01-70-aws-redis-instance.md

 # AWS Redis Instance Tutorial
-This tutorial shows how to instantiate Redis and connect to it. s
+Learn how to instantiate Redis and connect to it.
 ## Simple Example

 This example showcases how to instantiate Redis, connect a Pod to it, and send a PING command.

-1. Instantiate Redis
+1. Instantiate Redis.
+This may take 10+ minutes.

 > [!NOTE]
 > This action may take 10+ min